ctwayen/DSC180A_Replication_Task-/README.md

         n: how many hidden layers used in n_GCN default is 0
         self_weight: the weight of self loop used in n_GCN default is 10
         val_size: the proportion of validation dataset default is 0.3
+        agg_func: the aggregate function used in graphsage default is MEAN
+        num_neigh: How many neighbors we used in graphsage default is 10.
+Be carefull using this since some number may cause errors (do not have such amount nodes)
         hidden_neurons: How many hidden_neurons in one single hidden layer.
 Only needed when mode is GNN
         len_walk: The length of random walk.
 Only needed when model is LPA_GNN
         device: training device.
 Default is cuda